-As the local government authority for the Ipswich area, Council has an obligation to ensure our city is a safe, healthy and equitable community.
-One of the ways Council meets this obligation is through the provision of various regulations and local laws which are designed to protect and enhance the community's general way of life and well-being.
+As the local government authority for the Ipswich area, Ipswich City Council (council) has an obligation to ensure our city is a safe, healthy, and equitable community.
+One of the ways council meets this obligation is through the provision of various regulations and local laws which are designed to protect and enhance the community's general way of life and well-being.

 For more information about payment options visit our Infringement Notice Payments webpage.

 PINs of $200 and over may be paid off in instalments.
 Please select the appropriate option on the back of the PIN and complete your details in the space provided.
 Please note, if this option is selected, the request must be filled in and signed by the person to whom the PIN was issued.
 You must then return the PIN along with the first instalment of a minimum of $60 to council.
 If you no longer have the PIN, your request can be accepted in writing, provided you include your full name, contact address and phone numbers and sign the document.

 Once the paperwork is processed, the remainder of the balance will be transferred to the State Penalties Enforcement Registry (SPER) who will provide you with a monthly instalment amount with no additional fees incurred.
 If you default on your instalment agreement, extra charges may be added to your balance.

 If you have been issued a PIN and believe there is a good reason for you to have the PIN withdrawn you may apply for an internal review.
 All requests for review against an issued PIN are to be made by the recipient as soon as possible after it is received, preferably within 28 days.
 A review can be submitted either online (click here), by completing the Infringement Review Request Form (see below) or submitting it to Council by e-mail, in person or by post.
 Most PIN reviews will be completed within 30 days; however, the process can take up to 90 days or longer if additional information is required.